feather-wallet/feather/MAINTENANCE.md

 ### 7. Packaging

-- Package Feather for more distributions
 - Add support for more architectures and operating systems
 - Drop support for End-of-Life distributions

 Goals:

-- Bootstrappable Flatpaks
 - Debian and Guix packages
 - Create a document with guidelines for packagers